 Oven Fried Pickles

 Summertime calls for fried pickles… but frying pickles at home can be messy.
 Bake these Oven Fried Pickles for the same tasty effect, but with less mess and grease!
-This recipe is sure to be a summertime favorite and is wonderful served with a spicy dipping sauce and a favorite beer.
+This recipe is sure to be a summertime favorite and is delicious when served with a spicy dipping sauce and your favorite beer.

 Confession time: I have never been a dill pickle fan.
-I was that strange kid who preferred sweet gherkins.
-In fact, I still do, and I all-out avoided dill pickles until a few years ago because I claimed I didn’t like the taste.
+(I have never been a member of the Pickle Lovers Club.)
+I was that kid who preferred sweet gherkins, and I all-out avoided dill pickles until a few years ago because they were not my favorite.

 Yes, I know.
-We’ve established that I’m weird time and again on this here blog.
-I appreciate y’all for sticking around in spite of it.
+We’ve established that my tastebuds are, ahem, unique time and again on this here blog.
+I appreciate y’all sticking around in spite of it.

 join our party!